Change Through Exchange

 A Lasting Gift

 In 1952, McGill received a $100,000 gift from Dr. Henry A. Beatty in memory of his brother, Sir Edward Beatty.
 A world reknowned nation-builder, Sir Beatty was the first Canadian born president of the Canadian Pacific Railway, a position he held for twenty-four years while also serving as Chancellor and Chair of McGill’s Board of Governors from 1920 to 1943.
-The gift endowed the Beatty Memorial Lecture Series, which aims to bring the world’s most respected and influential scholars, scientists, or leaders to McGill.
+The gift endowed the Beatty Lecture, which aims to bring the world’s most respected and influential scholars, scientists, or leaders to McGill.
 The first Beatty Lecture was held in 1954.